percona/percona-server-mysql-operator/source/expose.rst

 Asyncronous Replication
 -----------------------

-With Asyncronous or Semi-syncronous replication the cluster is exposed through Kubernetes Service.
+With `Asyncronous or Semi-syncronous replication <https://dev.mysql.com/doc/refman/8.0/en/group-replication-primary-secondary-replication.html>`_ the cluster is exposed through Kubernetes Service.
 The service is called ``<CLUSTER_NAME>-mysql-primary``.
 For example, ``cluster1-mysql-primary``.

 .. image:: ./assets/images/exposure-async.svg
    :align: center

 This Service is created by default and always present.
 You can change the type of the Service object by setting ``mysql.primaryServiceType`` variable in the Custom Resource.

-For example the following example is going to expose the Primary node of the asyncronous cluster with the LoadBalancer object:
+For example, the following example is going to expose the Primary node of the asyncronous cluster with the LoadBalancer object:

 .. code:: yaml

    mysql:
+     clusterType: async
+     ...
      primaryServiceType: LoadBalancer

 Get the LoadBalancer endpoint or IP-address by getting the Service object:

 .. code:: bash

    $ kubectl get service cluster1-mysql-primary
    NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                         AGE cluster1-mysql-primary   LoadBalancer   10.40.37.98    35.192.172.85   3306:32146/TCP,33062:31062/TCP,33060:32026/TCP,6033:30521/TCP   3m31s

 Group Replication
 -----------------